 Grain Storage

-Seed moisture higher than 18% results in longer drying times and as lentil moisture approaches 20%, the crop is difficult to thresh without smashing the seed.
+Seed moisture higher than 18% requires longer drying times, and as lentil moisture approaches 20%, the crop becomes difficult to thresh without damaging the seed.

 Lentil seed containing green weed seeds and other high-moisture materials should be cleaned as soon as possible to prevent heating.
 Lentil seed at 14% moisture or less and 15°C or less can be stored safely for up to 40 weeks.

-If heated grain drying is needed, air temperatures should not exceed 45°C to preserve germination, and the sample should not be dried more than four to five percentage points per pass through the dryer.
-Lentil seed can be easily damaged in the drying process, so caution is needed.
+If heated grain drying is required, air temperatures should not exceed 45°C to preserve germination, and the sample should not be dried more than four to five percentage points per pass through the dryer.
+Lentil seed can be easily damaged in the drying process, so caution is necessary.

 Lentil varieties with green seed coats will discolour with age, thus reducing the grade.
 Producers should store lentils in dry, dark conditions.
 Seed from successive years should not be mixed, as the oldest seed will cause a downgrading of the entire sample.
 Green lentils should not be stored through a second summer season to avoid excessive discolouration and downgrading.

-Lentil seed is susceptible to increased chipping and peeling if handled in temperatures colder than -20°C. Avoid unnecessary handling and invest in conveying equipment that is gentler on the lentil seed when moving.
+Lentil seeds are susceptible to increased chipping and peeling if handled at temperatures colder than -20°C. Avoid unnecessary handling and consider investing in conveying equipment that is gentler on the lentil seed when moving.
 Belt conveyors cause much less damage than steel flighting augers.
-Lentils can also be damaged when dropped into a bin from a significant height and it may be necessary to use equipment (i.e. bean ladders) to soften the drop.
+Lentils can also be damaged when dropped into a bin from a significant height, and it may be necessary to use equipment to soften the drop.

 Related Resources